raunakgurud09/TestFiles/Projects/chat.md

 # Chat application
-This application will be implemented with websockets without any library
+This application will be implemented with websocket without any library